Last updated on September 27th, 2021 at 02:51 amJump to Recipe

-In this post, we will teach you How to Roast a Pumpkin.
-It is a very quick and easy technique and will be super handy during the holiday season.
-Also, by learning how to roast a squash, you will save plenty of time and money buying the store-bough pumpkin puree.
+Roasting a Pumpkin is a very quick and easy technique and will be super handy during the holiday season.
+Also, by learning how to bake the squash, you will save plenty of time and money buying the store-bought puree.

 With autumn season stepping in, the homemade pumpkin recipes are some of the most desired ones on our blog.
-If you are looking for something special to make during the fall season, or for Thanksgiving, I strongly suggest making Pumpkin Cheesecake Bars, Moist Pumpkin Bread, or Starbucks Pumpkin Latte.
+If you are looking for something special to make during the fall season, or for Thanksgiving, then try these Pumpkin Cheesecake Bars, Moist Pumpkin Bread, or Starbucks Pumpkin Latte.

 Roasted Pumpkin is one of my favorite dishes to do during the fall season.
 I mean, the squash is healthy, easy to prepare, and can be utilized in tons of dishes, or as a healthy snack.
 Not to mention, it is delicious and nutritious!

-So, if you have a sharp knife, and a few minutes of your time, roasting the squash is probably the easiest recipe you can make.
+Baking squash is probably the easiest thing you can make.
 Following the below steps, and you will end up with crispy squash on the outside and tender in the middle.

-Also, you will have a homemade dish to utilize during the Thanksgiving season.
+Also, this is an easy side dish to include on your Thanksgiving menu.
 In addition, the same steps can be applied for roasting winter squash, butternut, kabocha, or even acorn.

-- Sugar pumpkin: You can use other types as well.
+- Sugar pumpkin: You can use pretty much any type of pumpkin available at your local grocery store.
 I just tend to like the sugar variety as it is sweet and flavorful.

-- Coconut or avocado oil: Also, if you don’t want to use any oil, then simply use water.
+- Coconut oil or avocado oil: This adds a bit of flavor, and helps with the baking process.
+However, if you don’t want to use any oil, then simply use a bit of cold water.

 - Sea salt: I love using sea salt as it gives a nice contrast of flavors.
-Also, you can add some brown sugar, or even cinnamon on top.
+Feel free to add some brown sugar or even cinnamon on top.

 How To Roast Pumpkin?

-- Preheat the oven: Set the oven to 350 degrees F. You can also preset it to a higher temperature like 400 degrees F, and the cooking time will be shorter.
+- Preheat the oven: First, set the oven to 350 degrees F. Also, feel free to preset it to a higher temperature like 400 degrees F, and the cooking time will be shorter.

-- Scoop out the seeds: Using a metal spoon, gently scoop out the seeds and insides of it.
+- Scoop out the seeds: Next, using a metal spoon, gently scoop out the seeds and pumpkin flesh.
 Do not throw the seeds out.
 Keep them for roasting.

 - Cut it: Then, using a sharp knife, cut it into slices about 1-inch thick.

-- Bake it: Place the slices on a baking sheet.
+- Bake it: Place the slices on a baking sheet in a single layer.
 Next, drizzle some oil over the slices, and sprinkle with some sea salt.
 Then, bake.

-How long does it take to roast a pumpkin?
+How long does it take to bake a pumpkin?

 In addition, ensure to cut the slices evenly.
 This way, when you bake it, the heat is proportionate, and the cooking time is about the same.

-The best to use would be sugar, pie, Japanese, or kabocha pumpkin.
+The best to use would be sugar, pie, Japanese, butternut pumpkin, or kabocha pumpkin.

-- Place the pumpkin on a kitchen towel to prevent it from slipping.
+- First, place the squash on a kitchen towel to prevent it from slipping.

 - Next, using a silver spoon, remove the seeds and the flesh from inside.
 Save the seeds for roasting.